Pong420/create-react-app/docusaurus/docs/custom-templates.md

 ### The `template.json` file

+This is the configuration file for your template.
+As this is a new feature, more options will be added over time.
+For now, only a `package` key is supported.

-This is where you can define dependencies (only dependencies are supported for now), as well as any custom scripts that your template relies on.
+The `package` key lets you provide any keys/values that you want added to the new project's `package.json`, such as dependencies and any custom scripts that your template relies on.

+Below is an example `template.json` file:

 ```json
 {